Creating Scenarios

 Important

 You don't need to create a Scenario to start playing a custom Story.
-The easiest way to get started is by clicking the Play button on the top left.
-There, you can tell the AI what you want your Story to be about.
+The easiest way to get started with a custom story if going to the Custom Story wizard or the Create button on the main bar.
+There, you can make your characters and tell the AI what you want your Story to be about.

 Once you start a Story, that Story is private to you only, and you can change anything you want (Story Cards, AI Instructions) in the middle of it, the same way you'd do with a Scenario.